What Do Cavapoo Tails Look Like – Tail Docking, Injuries And Tail Care

 Dogs’ tails serve as a crucial counterweight when they have to jump and maneuver through tight places.

-In order to improve the direction of their jump and, ideally, let them land on their front feet, they fling their tail upward as they leap to clear something.
+To improve the direction of their jump and, ideally, let them land on their front feet, they fling their tail upward as they leap to clear something.

 Tails Provide Warmth